Kuilima Ests East

 No analysis available

-I searched the remarks for elevator count language such as '4 elevators,' 'multiple elevators,' or similar phrases and found nothing.
-The listings focus on pools, tennis, security, resident manager, and rental/renovation details, but do not mention elevators at all.
-Without explicit evidence, the elevator count remains unknown.
+I searched the public remarks for explicit elevator references such as '4 elevators,' 'multiple elevators,' or similar wording, but found none.
+The listings focus on pools, tennis/pickleball, security, and resident manager, not vertical transportation details.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.